Preparing for your appointmentBy Mayo Clinic staff

 What you can do

-- Write down any symptoms you or your family has noticed, and for how long.
+- Any symptoms you or your family has noticed.
+Include how long you've had the symptoms.

 - What is likely causing my symptoms or condition?